View your shopping cart.

 More Info

-A Latino-centric movie adaptation is coming soon from Disney+!
+A Latino-centric movie adaptation is now streaming on Disney+!

 From children's book legend Judith Viorst comes the perennially popular tale of Alexander's worst day.
 Alexander and the Terrible, Horrible, No Good, Very Bad Day is a story that belongs on every child's bookshelf.